 The Board meets on a regular basis to discuss the strategic direction of the Company and any significant deviation or change will be highlighted promptly should this occur.

-2. Understanding and meeting shareholders’ needs and expectations
+3. Understanding and meeting shareholders’ needs and expectations

 The Company is committed to listening to, and communicating openly with, its shareholders to ensure that its strategy, business model and performance are clearly understood.
 The Annual General Meeting is a forum for shareholders to engage in dialogue with the Board.
 The results of the Annual General Meeting are published via a regulatory information service and can be found in the Regulatory news section of this website.

-Chuck Valceschini, Chairman, Oleksiy Zayets, Interim Chief Executive Officer, and Bruce Burrows, Finance Director, are the principal contacts between the Company and its shareholders, with whom they each maintain a regular dialogue.
+Chuck Valceschini, Chairman, Oleksiy Zayets, Chief Executive Officer, and Bruce Burrows, Finance Director, are the principal contacts between the Company and its shareholders, with whom they each maintain a regular dialogue.
 The views of shareholders are communicated to the whole Board.

 The Company’s progress on achieving its key targets is regularly communicated to investors through its announcements to the market.
 The Company also utilises other professional advisers such as the Company’s Nominated Adviser, Broker and the Company Secretary, who provide advice and recommendations on shareholder communication.